By LISA M. MUELLER

-The Mitchell Lecture presentations are free and open to the public.
-Further information is available on the School of Law’s website.
+The event is free and open to the public.
+Registration is available online.

-The Mitchell Lecture Series was endowed in 1950 by a gift from Lavinia A. Mitchell in memory of her husband, James McCormick Mitchell.
-An 1897 graduate of the UB School of Law, Mitchell later served as chairman of the UB Council.
-Justice Robert H. Jackson delivered the first Mitchell Lecture in 1951, titled “Wartime Security and Liberty under Law.”
+Justice Robert H. Jackson delivered the first Mitchell Lecture in 1951, titled “Wartime Security and Liberty Under Law.”
 The lecture was published that year in the first issue of the Buffalo Law Review.

 Did you know there are special offers and promotions for PSS members?
 Find out more!